Hash map use case.

 In computer science and programming, a hash table (hash map / dictionary) is a set abstract data type mapping keys to values.
 A hash function is used to compute an index or a hash code to construct an array of buckets from which the desired value can be found.
 The hashing is done for faster access to elements and the efficiency of mapping relies on the performance of the used hash function.

-Hash Table Data Structure.
+Hash Table Data Structure Python code result:

-In ideal case the hash function will assign each key to a unique bucket, but there are cases of collision (same index for more than one key) due to imperfect hash function, which are solved using several techniques such as separate chaining or open addressing.
+In ideal case the hash function will assign each key to a unique bucket, but there are cases of collision (same index for more than one key) due to imperfect hash function,

 We can consider Python's built-in dictionary implementation as a hash mapping or hash table example.